Section 438Direction for grant of bail to person apprehending arrest

 🛡️ KNOW YOUR RIGHTS

-• You can apply for anticipatory bail if you fear being falsely accused of a crime.
+• Apply for anticipatory bail if you fear arrest.

 Sources & References